An A-Z Travel Guide to Auckland on $10 or less .....

 Brick Bay Sculpture Trail is at the Brick Bay Vineyard, Arabella Lane, RD 2, Warkworth.
 The Sculpture Trail is open daily from 10am - 5pm, occasional closures on public holidays and for functions, visit the website for details.
 Admission $12.

 Street Art - On and around Karangahape Road (K' Road) you will find a lot of Auckland's street art.
 The All Fresco Festival has facilitated the addition of numerous art works to the area over the last few years.
-For more information see Street Art in Central Auckland & More Auckland Street Art blog posts.
-Artist Owen Dippie (OD) has opened his new gallery at 545 K'Road.
+For more information and photos see Street Art in Central Auckland & More Auckland Street Art blog posts.

 Tepid Baths at 100 Customs Street West in the city charge $7.50 for a swim (age 17 and over), under 16 free.
 A list of Auckland's pools and recreation centres, swim in any of the pools for less than $10 (young Aucklanders free).
 Everyone can swim for free at Auckland’s numerous beaches - the closest beaches to the city are Orakei and Mission Bay.